Lande21/RolandeU.github.io/README.md

 I got the offer letter and i am waiting for the next step :)

 Occasion: 24'
-Went to Duluth and loved it excep
+Went to Duluth and lo

 MIRACLE: ARE ALWAYS HAPPENING!
 Lord did it Again!